-What is the best way to store my fine chocolate bars?
+What is the best way to store my chocolate bars?

-1. In A Cool Dark Place (Ideally the best place)
+In A Cool Dark Place (the best place!)

-3. Away from heat sources such near stoves, fridges, other appliances that get warm, or in cupboards near these appliances.
-Lower cupboards are often a bit cooler than higher ones.
+Keep away from heat sources such near stoves, fridges, or other appliances that generate heat.
+Keep them away from cupboards near such appliances.
+Lower cupboards are often a bit cooler than the higher ones.

-4. Seal your bars back in the original wrapper.
-Usually there are two wrappers: The outer box/paper, and the plastic or paper wrapper around the chocolate.
-Wrap it back in the paper wrapper, or place it back in the plastic bag.
-Then if you can, place it back in the original box/wrapper.
+Seal your bars back in the original wrapper.
+Usually there are two wrappers: The outer box/paper wrapper, and the inner plastic or paper wrapper that hugs the chocolate.
+Wrap it back in both.
+If you don’t have the original wrapping anymore, you can wrap it in odorless paper and put it in a resealable bag (make sure to squeeze much of the air out as possible)

-6. Avoid strong ambient odours.
-Make sure the airtight container they are kept in, and the place you will store them (if not in a container) are void of strong odours.
+Avoid strong ambient odours.
+Wherever you place your bars (opened/unopened; in a container or not) put them somewhere that is more odour neutral.
 Chocolate (and even cacao beans) very easily absorb surrounding odours.
-This is why I recommend an airtight container (but make sure it is clean and odourless).
+This is why I recommend an airtight container (but make sure it is clean and odourless - not one with the odour of last weeks pasta).
 This is also why I say that the resealable bag is only good for short term (a few weeks), as over time they may not be as durable a defense against surrounding odours.
 The bags also allow for a greater rate of oxidations, diminishing the fine flavour notes in the chocolate.

 2. In The Fridge (If your home/kitchen gets too warm)

-2. As above in step one, you want to wrap it back up in the original inner and exterior wrappers.
-If you don’t have these, you can wrap it in odourless paper and place it in a resealable bag
+As above in step one, you want to wrap it back up in the original inner and exterior wrappers.
+If you don’t have these, you can wrap it in odourless paper and place it in a resealable bag.

-4. Let your chocolate acclimate before removing it from the container, and especially from it’s wrapper!
-If you don’t allow the chocolate to acclimate, and you unwrap your bars while they are cold, they will get condensation on them.
+Let your chocolate acclimate before unwrapping.
+This is where people freak out in regards to not putting your chocolate in the fridge, but it’s an easy thing to avoid.
+If you don’t allow the chocolate to acclimate, and you unwrap your bars while they are cold, condensation (moisture) will collect on the surface of the bar.
 This is especially true if it is both warm and humid in the room.
-Waiting a few hours is a good idea, or you can leave the container out overnight in a cool dark area.
-The condensation will cause sugar bloom, and make the chocolate bar sticky (the water melts the microscopic sugar crystals on the surface of the chocolate, and when they dry they crystalize leaving a white film on the bar).
+You should wait 15-20 minutes or up to an hour depending on the temperature of your room, thickness of the bars, whether they are taken out of the container or still stacked together inside, etc. Why avoid condensation?
+The condensation will cause sugar bloom and make the chocolate bar sticky (the water melts the microscopic sugar crystals on the surface of the chocolate, and when they dry they crystalize leaving a white film on the bar).
 This sugar bloom isn’t bad for you, but it does change the look and the texture (which in turn influences your flavour experience).
-However, if you are using the chocolate to melt and re-temper, then yes, this will cause the chocolate to get thicker and be more of a challenge to temper well.

 How Long Can You Store Them?